Durable Power of Attorney

 Contact Us at the Bassett Murray Law Group, PLLC, for Durable Power of Attorney Law

-To schedule your initial consultation with us for durable power of attorney planning, contact us at the Bassett Murray Law Group, PLLC, in Ann Arbor, MI.
+To schedule your initial consultation with us for durable power of attorney planning, contact us at the Bassett Murray Law Group, PLLC, in Ann Arbor and Petoskey, MI.
 Call us today at 734-930-9200 or contact us online.

 GET TO KNOW US BETTER